-The Section members support four technical committees of NEMA-member-only participants, and also participate in the NTCIP and ATC Joint Committees and their working groups.
-The four technical committee write and maintain the TS 2 signal controller standard, the TS 4 DMS hardware standard, the TS 5 portable traffic signal standard specification, and system integration policies.
+The Section members support four active technical committees of NEMA-member-only participants, and also participate in the NTCIP and ATC Joint Committees and their working groups.
+The four technical committees write and maintain the TS 2 signal controller standard, the TS 4 DMS hardware standard, the TS 5 portable traffic signal standard specification, and the new parking systems standard specification.

-The ATC 5.2b standard focuses on interoperability of: certain hardware components like the main processor board; the operating system; and interoperability of different vendor's software.
-The ATC 5.2b does not limit what cabinet interfaces you hook it up to, which is a lot of what the NEMA and Caltrans standards define.
+The ATC 5201 (v5.2b) standard focuses on interoperability of: certain hardware components like the main processor board; the operating system; and interoperability of different vendor's software.
+The ATC 5201 does not limit what cabinet interfaces you hook it up to, which is a lot of what the NEMA and Caltrans standards define.
 ATC controllers will run NEMA style cabinets, Caltrans style cabinets, ITS cabinets, and proprietary cabinets, depending on the needs of customers and the hardware/software interfaces developed.

 So, you'll find that the trend in traffic controllers are to adopt the ATC standard (for its added benefits) along with the NTCIP standards (for their benefits), while retaining their NEMA capabilities.
 NEMA traffic standards are here to stay for the foreseeable future.
 To ensure this multi-standard approach, the NEMA member companies are major contributors to both the ATC standards and the NTCIP.

 Through NEMA, the section develops industry positions on legislative and regulatory initiatives that may affect member products, markets, and customers.
 NEMA's work has resulted in contributions to public policy development and in promoting competitiveness, technological progress, and public safety.
 On the Government Affairs homepage members can search for and e-mail federal representatives to convey opinions regarding energy policy or other issues related to the electroindustry.